b-lukaszuk/RJ_BS_eng/contents/prediction.md

 Anyway, in real life whenever you want to fit a regression line in Julia you should probably use [GLM.jl](https://juliastats.org/GLM.jl/stable/) package.
-In our case an exemplary output for `plantA` looks like follows.
+In our case an exemplary output for `plantA` looks as follows.

 ```jl
 s1 = """